The X-shooter Spectral Library (XSL): Data Release 3: Comparison with literature spectra and colours

 \subsection{Comparison with NGSL}

 {}

 The STIS Next Generation Spectral Library \citep[NGSL;][]{NGSL2006} consists of spectrophotometry of 374 stars of different spectral types, covering the spectral range 200--1000\,nm, at a resolving power R$\sim$1000 \citep{NGSL_reso2012}, taken with the Space Telescope Imaging Spectrograph on the \textsl{Hubble Space Telescope}.
-We use the NGSL version 2 spectra\footnote{\url{https://archive.stsci.edu/prepds/stisngsl/}}, and we comparing these spectra to the reddened version of XSL spectra (i.e., the XSL spectra before the de-reddening described in Sec.~\ref{Sec:interpolator}).
+We use the NGSL version 2 spectra\footnote{\url{https://archive.stsci.edu/prepds/stisngsl/}}, and we compare these spectra to the reddened version of XSL spectra (i.e. the XSL spectra before the de-reddening described in Sect.~\ref{Sec:interpolator}).

-Here we investigate the differences between spectra via the $D$-statistic and artificial synthetic photometry, but forgo the absorption-line comparisons.
+Here, we investigate the differences between spectra via the $D$-statistic and artificial synthetic photometry, but we forgo the absorption-line comparisons.
 The line-spread function of the NGSL spectra varies irregularly from star to star and with wavelength \citep[Fig.~1--3]{NGSL_reso2012}.
 There are 167 spectra of 135 stars in common between the two spectral libraries.
 The slit-throughput correction is thought to be unreliable ($\mathrm{offset} > 0.9\,\mathrm{pixel}$) for some NGSL spectra \citep{NGSL2006}.
 After cleaning the dataset of variable stars, XSL spectra with slit flux losses, and unreliable NGSL spectra, 116 spectra can be compared.

-Figure \ref{fig:D_NGSL_XSL} shows the $D$-statistic calculated between 380--980\,nm (and 380--540\,nm for the UVB) at the NGSL resolution (R $=1000$).
+Figure \ref{fig:D_NGSL_XSL} shows the $D$-statistic calculated between 380 and 980\,nm (and 380 and 540\,nm for the UVB) at the NGSL resolution (R $=1000$).
 For 112 spectra of the 116 spectra in common, the comparison is equal to or better than $D = 0.05$.
 For four spectra, the match is a slightly worse than that.
 Figure \ref{fig:NGSLstars} shows three spectra that match well between the two libraries.
 Figure \ref{fig:NGSLstars} also shows the four spectra with the highest $D$-statistic values, all of which show flux calibration and/or XSL UVB scaling factor issues.